jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 The first two options are absolute paths, the third option is a relative path with something new.
 Here we are introduced to the __double-dot__ operator.
 The __double-dot__ and __single-dot__ (sometimes just called *dot*) are the way you can reference locations up the tree or in your current directory.
 The command ```cd ../``` is a short cut to take you up one level in the filesystem tree.
 Double-dots can be chained together to traverse up multiple directories all at once.

-> __Exercise:__ If you pwd is /home/jeremy/Documents  (replace "jeremy" with whatever your username is--you can replace the $USRE with your username or use it as is) and you want to change directory to /home.
+> __Exercise:__ If you pwd is /home/jeremy/Documents  (replace "jeremy" with whatever your username is) and you want to change directory to /home.
 What command would you use?
 What happens when you type ```cd ../../``` on the commandline?
-What is your pwd?
+What is your pwd now?

 > __Exercise:__ Assume your pwd is /home/jeremy/Documents and you want to change directory to /home/jeremy/Downloads what would be the command to do so in one single command?